ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_5_AR Threat Defender.md

 - **Risk highlights**: Pulsing glow around endangered zones (e.g., coral reef) to signal where intervention is needed.

 ### Interactive Narrative
-1. **Audio cue**: A sharp “block” sound on successful interception and a low warning tone when a threat breaches the zone.
+- **Narration Design**: Whenever a falling target is successfully intercepted, provide corresponding narrative explanations, such as the positive significance of the successful interception.
-2. **Visual cue**: Immediate particle burst and brightening of the protected area on success; brief darkening or desaturation on miss.
+- **Audio cue**: A sharp “block” sound on successful interception and a low warning tone when a threat breaches the zone.
-3. **Narration launch**: A concise voiceover stating “You intercepted X pieces” or “Y threats got through,” paired with on-screen conservation tips.
+- **Visual cue**: Immediate particle burst and brightening of the protected area on success; brief darkening or desaturation on miss.

 ### Experience Principles
 - **Intuitive gestures**: Use natural swipe or block motions—mirroring real cleanup actions—to minimize learning curve.